Gab8bit/C-assisted-compiler/README.md

 `C/C++ Assisted Compiler`<br>
-An assistant to compile files in C or C++ very quickly.
+An assistant to compile files in C or C++ very quickly
 ---------------------------------------------------------

 *NOTE: SAVE YOUR C FILE WITH `.c` EXTENSION AND C++ FILE WITH `.cpp` EXTENSION!!!*